gares/iris/ProofMode.md

 ----

-- `iInv S with "selpat" as (x1 ... xn) "ipat" "Hclose"` : where `S` is either a namespace N or an identifier "H".
-Open the invariant indicated by S.  The selection pattern `selpat` is used for any auxiliary assertions needed to open the invariant (e.g. for cancelable or non-atomic invariants).
+- `iInv S with "selpat" as (x1 ... xn) "ipat" "Hclose"` : where `S` is either a namespace `N` or an identifier `H`.
+Open the invariant indicated by `S`.
+   The selection pattern `selpat` is used for any auxiliary assertions needed to open the invariant (e.g. for cancelable or non-atomic invariants).
 The update for closing the invariant is put in a hypothesis named `Hclose`.